Buckie: National governments

-Buckie is in the Moray (Westminster) constituency of the UK Parliament, which returned the Scottish Conservative Douglas Ross as its Member of Parliament (MP) in 2019, after winning the seat in 2017.
+Formerly part of the Moray constituency from 1983 to 2024, Buckie is now in the Aberdeenshire North and Moray East constituency for the UK Parliament, which returned the SNP MP Seamus Logan as its Member of Parliament in the 2024 General Election.

 Buckie is in the Banffshire and Buchan Coast constituency of the Scottish Parliament.
 The seat was represented by SNP MSP Stewart Stevenson from 2011 until 2021 and by SNP MSP Karen Adam since the Scottish Parliament election of 2021.
 The constituency is also part of the North East Scotland electoral region.

 Local government

-Following the reorganisation of local government in Scotland, Buckie now has 1 multi-member ward with 3 councillors.
+Following the reorganisation of local government in Scotland, Buckie now has a multi-member ward with 3 councillors.

 Additionally, there is the Buckie Community Council, which allows for 12 members to be elected or co-opted.

 Transport

 Road

 Buckie is situated near the A98 primary road, which connects Fraserburgh with Fochabers at the junction of the A96.
 The A98 runs east–west, approximately parallel with the southern edge of Buckie.
 The A942 starts at "The Toll Bar" and runs due north from the A98 into Buckie becoming High Street and then North High Street before swinging east as Low Street, along the harbour as Commercial Road and onwards as Rathburn Street, Reidhaven Street and finally Great Eastern Road out of town towards Findochty and Portknockie.
 Where the A942 swings east, the A990 commences to the west and heads past The Yardie and onwards as Main Street and then Great Western Road towards Portgordon.
 The nearest railway station is at Keith serving the Aberdeen-Inverness line.
 Bus services operate to Aberdeen, Macduff and Elgin.
-There was a connecting service to Keith railway station, which was synchronised with rail times but the service was withdrawn when Moray Council funding ceased in late September 2013.
-Local bus services are operated by Stagecoach.
+A connecting service to Keith railway station was withdrawn when Moray Council funding ceased in September 2013, but it resumed in 2022 following local pressure.